xrdocs-migration/cnbng/_tutorials/cnbng-cp-aio-single-vm-deployment-guide-any-vm-environment.md

 		manual
 	exit
 	```
 1. Create Cluster configuration as below with your cnBNG CP VM SSH IP.
+Change ntp server "clock.cisco.com" to the one available in your lab.

     <div class="highlighter-rouge">
     <pre class="highlight">
     <code>